Doctoral Program in

 • Language: English.

-• Control procedure: Attendance is recorded by signatures of all attendees.
-A certificate of attendance is issued (as appropriate).
-Students in the Doctoral Programme must submit a summary of their papers for evaluation.
+• Monitoring procedure: Attendance is recorded by signatures of all attendees.
+A certificate of attendance is issued (as applicable).
+Doctoral Program students must submit a summary of their presentations for evaluation.

 • Mobility activities: This activity does not involve mobility.